written by Maurice Cardinal …

 As soon as I saw the Dorkis Art Project I thought, “WOW, finally, a hand-drawn generative art project that represents how most of society secretly feels about itself.”

-I’m a notoriously aggressive guy and a real world environmental and social activist that some very large corps, orgs, and governments dread, so Dorks aren’t exactly my cup of tea.
-I’m more of a straight-up tequila guy–hold the salt and lime and leave the bottle.
+I’m a notoriously assertive guy and a real world environmental and social activist that some very large corps, orgs, and governments dread, so Dorks aren’t exactly my cup of tea.
+I’m more of a straight-up tequila guy–hold the salt and lime.

 Decades ago, I met Mike Tyson in a Vegas gym just as his star was starting to moon.
 He’s a scary guy who seems as wide as he is tall–definitely not someone you’d call a dork.
 His most infamous quote is, “Everyone has a plan until they get punched in the mouth.”
 A strong sentiment to be sure, but true and one I personally appreciate.
 I’ve been on both sides of that jab and cross.